BEHIND THE SHOT

 - OPULENCE VESTIGES -

-Once upon a time there was a villa in the forest…or at least, it would start our story if it were a fairy tale because the villa in question is really surrounded by the vegetation of its park that has grown so much to become a forest.
-It looks like a villa of a Tim Burton movie, hidden away to preserve who knows what witchcraft inside.
+Once upon a time there was a villa in the forest… or at least, it would start our story if it were a fairy tale because the villa in question is really surrounded by the vegetation of its park that has grown so much to become a forest.

 We are in August 2020 (but I’m back again in the following year to photograph with new optics) and the humidity that surrounds me, along with mosquitoes, is worthy of an equatorial forest.